Pelion in Greece is an ideal place to visit during summer and winter!

 #explore some islands!

-You can combine Pelion with some of Sporades islands, like Skiathos, Skopelos, Alonissos and do some island hopping!
+You can combine Pelion with some of Sporades islands, like Skiathos, (find our mini travel guide about the island here!)
+Skopelos, Alonissos and do some island hopping!
 Why not?
 You can read the detailed post about Greek Island Hopping!

 There is a connection from Volos port and you check the ferry itineraries on Ferryhopper platform.
 But, let’s focus for now on the Pelion summertime side and Pelion beaches!